cirrusflyer275ds/ctx-eor-site/docs/onboarding/onboarding-step-2-candidate-onboarding.md

 # 🎯 Smart.
 Simple.
 Stress-Free.

-CTX-EOR provides a **fully digital onboarding experience** built for both compliance and ease — all customized to the job trial format.
+Hireway provides a **fully digital onboarding experience** built for both compliance and ease — all customized to the job trial format.

 > From ID verification to direct deposit, our step-by-step flow ensures your candidate is set up and ready to work — fast.